Josiah Wedgwood, 1st Baron Wedgwood: Background

-In 1919 he remarried; his second wife was Florence Ethel Willett (1878–1969).
+In 1919, he remarried; his second wife was Florence Ethel Willett (1878–1969).

 Military and political career

-Proficient in mathematics, he joined the workshops of an arms manufacturer, Elswick.
+His mother's family was involved both financially and in the management of Elswick Shipyards and Armstrongs Armament manufacturers in Newcastle upon Tyne.
+Josiah was sent to the Royal Naval College, Greenwich, to study naval architecture before going to work at Elswick.

+He worked for a year from 1895 as an Assistant Naval Constructor in Portsmouth before he returned to Newcastle upon Tyne to head Armstrong's drawing office.

 In 1891, he was commissioned in the 1st Northumberland (Western Division, Royal Artillery).
-He worked for a year from 1895 as an Assistant Naval Constructor in Portsmouth before returning to Newcastle upon Tyne to head the drawing office of another arms manufacturer, Armstrong.
-Following the outbreak of the Second Boer War in late 1899 he was given the army rank of captain on 3 March 1900, and for three years commanded a volunteer battery of the Royal Field Artillery equipped by Elswick.
-He remained in South Africa after the war, spending two years as a Resident Magistrate in the district of Ermelo in the Transvaal.
-His studies of native land laws gave him an interest in Land Reform.
-Influenced by the writings of Henry George, he developed a lifelong belief in the Single Tax, advocating a tax on property to replace taxes on income and goods as a way of securing for workers the full reward for their work.
+Following the outbreak of the Second Boer War in late 1899, he was given the army rank of captain on 3 March 1900 and for three years commanded a volunteer battery of the Royal Field Artillery equipped with naval guns.
+He returned to South Africa after the war and spent two years as a resident magistrate in the Ermelo District, in the Transvaal Colony.
+His studies of native land laws gave him an interest in land reform, and later, influenced by the writings of Henry George, he developed a lifelong belief in the single tax and advocated a tax on property to replace taxes on income and goods as a way of securing for workers the full reward for their work.
 He became president of the League for the Taxation of Land Values in 1908.

-Having returned to England, Wedgwood was elected as Member of Parliament (MP) for Newcastle-under-Lyme at the 1906 general election.
+Having returned to England, Wedgwood was elected as member of parliament (MP) for Newcastle-under-Lyme at the 1906 general election.
 Though he stood for the Liberal Party, he made it clear that he would take an independent line in Parliament if necessary, in accordance with his conscience.
 He was re-elected at both the January and December 1910 elections, and that year was also elected to Staffordshire County Council, remaining a councillor until 1918.
 He became disillusioned with the Liberals after 1910, when it became clear that the government would not honour campaign commitments to land reform and opposing vested interests.
-His disillusionment was increased by the government's reaction against the Suffragettes, whom he also supported.
+His disillusionment was increased by the government's reaction against the suffragettes, whom he also supported.
 In 1913 he staged a filibuster against the government's Mental Deficiency Bill, which he saw as authoritarian and unjust.
-Over the course of two days in Parliament, he tabled 120 amendments and made 150 speeches in Parliament, sustaining himself with only barley-water and chocolate according to press reports, until his voice gave out.
-This campaign brought him to public attention outside of his own constituency and the Land Reform movement, and he became known as a leading backbencher.